ParsMaioris/BarterPoint/README.md

 - **.NET Web API**: A backend service to handle user requests, authentication, and transactions.
 - **SQL Database**: A data storage and retrieval system to manage user data and bartering activities.

+For video demonstrations of these features, please refer to the [Usage section](#usage).

 ## Setup Options

 BarterPoint can be set up either in the cloud or locally: